ReFo0/get-dll-address/README.md

 # get-dll-address

- * allow dll addresses from PEB and function address from DLL's Export Address Table.
+ * allow dll addresses from PEB and function address from dll's export address table.